Soubarniya/assignment/README.md

 # assignment
-dd docker file code to create image of following operation (Read data from s3 and push it to RDS )
+added docker file code to create image of following operation (Read data from s3 and push it to RDS )